 Serving students from kindergarten through eighth grade presented new challenges and opportunities.
 The informal model, traditionally used with younger students and in early childhood settings, was reinterpreted to meet the needs of early adolescents.
 The classrooms for older students have become a high-quality alternative to large middle school settings.

-Over the decades, Wingra has established connections with organizations that serve independent schools, including the National Association of Independent Schools, the Progressive Education Network, and the National Coalition of Alternative Community Schools.
+Over the decades, Wingra has established connections with organizations that serve independent schools, including the National Association of Independent Schools (NAIS), the Progressive Education Network (PEN), and the National Coalition of Alternative Community Schools.
+Wingra is accredited by the Independent Schools Association of the Central States (ISACS).

 Board of Trustees